More Info

 The BeachNet Story

-BeachNet was born out of a desire to provide reliable Amateur Radio Emergency Service (ARES) communications in support of Pacific County Emergency Management Agency.
-Due to the mountainous topography, VHF coverage of the county with the existing repeaters and simplex was spotty at best.
-Even reliable communications between our two Emergency Operating Centers (South Bend and Long Beach) was illusive at times.
+BeachNet was born out of this desire to provide reliable Amateur Radio communications in support of Pacific County Emergency Management Agency.
+Due to the mountainous topography, VHF coverage out of the county with the existing repeaters and simplex was spotty at best.
+Even reliable communications between our two Emergency Operations Centers (South Bend and Long Beach) was elusive at times.

 The project goals became: